hiralkjain/eCommerceApp/README.md

-# E-Commerce UI
+# ecom

-A Flutter project to learn UI of an E-Commerce app.
+A new Flutter project.

 ## Getting Started